osenco/mpesats/README.md

 # M-Pesa TypeScript SDK

-This is a simple wrapper for Mpesa Daraja Api using typescript
+This is a simple wrapper for Mpesa Daraja API using typescript

 ## Installation